Recovery Analysis of Damped Spectrally Sparse Signals and Its Relation to MUSIC: Numerical Simulations

 \subsection{Data coherence}

-In this section, we conduct two numerical experiments to examine the influence of the minimum frequency separation~$\Delta_f$ and the matrix~$\bPhi$ on the performance of missing data matrix recovery.
+In this section, we conduct three numerical experiments to examine the influence of the minimum frequency separation~$\Delta_f$, the matrix~$\bPhi$, and the damping ratio $r_k$ on the performance of missing data matrix recovery.
 The standard literature on matrix completion~\cite{chen2015completing} relates the recoverability of a matrix $\Xs$ to its {\em coherence}, defined as $ \mu_0^\star \triangleq \max \left\{ \mu_1^\star(\Xs), \mu_2^\star(\Xs) \right\} $ with

 where $\Xs = \U_{X^\star} \S_{X^\star} \V_{X^\star}^H$ is a truncated SVD of $\Xs$, and $\e_m^c \in \RRR^M$ and $\e_n^c\in\RRR^N$ denote canonical basis vectors.

 In the first experiment, we examine the influence of minimum frequency separation on the performance of missing data recovery with $M=50$, $N=30$, $K=2$ and $|\Omega |= 450$, i.e., $70\%$ of the data are missing.
 To simplify the experiment, we set $r_1 = r_2 =1$ and $c_1 = c_2 = 1$.
 We fix $f_1 = 0.1$ and let $f_2 = f_1+\Delta_f$ with various values of the minimum frequency separation $\Delta_f$.
 We generate $\bPhi\in\CCC^{N\times K}$ using normalized columns from a discrete Fourier matrix, which implies $\mu_2^\star = 1$ and ensures that $\mu_0^\star = \mu_1^\star$. $10^4$ trials are performed in this experiment.
 Other settings are the same as in Section~\ref{mdc}.
 It is shown in Figure~\ref{test_MUSIC_Missing_co_pa_deltf} (a, b) that the coherence parameter $\mu_0^\star$ decreases as the minimum frequency separation $\Delta_f$ increases, which also explains why the probability of successful data matrix recovery increases as $\Delta_f$ increases.